chrisjuchem/bevy-fork/examples/README.md

-[Generic System](../examples/ecs/generic_system.rs) | Shows how to create systems that can be reused with different types [Hierarchy](../examples/ecs/hierarchy.rs) | Creates a hierarchy of parents and children entities [Iter Combinations](../examples/ecs/iter_combinations.rs) | Shows how to iterate over combinations of query results [Parallel Query](../examples/ecs/parallel_query.rs) | Illustrates parallel queries with `ParallelIterator` [Removal Detection](../examples/ecs/removal_detection.rs) | Query for entities that had a specific component removed in a previous stage during the current frame
+[Generic System](../examples/ecs/generic_system.rs) | Shows how to create systems that can be reused with different types [Hierarchy](../examples/ecs/hierarchy.rs) | Creates a hierarchy of parents and children entities [Iter Combinations](../examples/ecs/iter_combinations.rs) | Shows how to iterate over combinations of query results [Indicies](../examples/ecs/indicies.rs) | Shows how to use indicies to efficiently locate components with specifc values [Parallel Query](../examples/ecs/parallel_query.rs) | Illustrates parallel queries with `ParallelIterator` [Removal Detection](../examples/ecs/removal_detection.rs) | Query for entities that had a specific component removed in a previous stage during the current frame
 [Startup System](../examples/ecs/startup_system.rs) | Demonstrates a startup system (one that runs once when the app starts up)